SEER Stat Fact Sheets: Lung and Bronchus Cancer

 Who Dies From This Cancer?

-Lung and bronchus cancer deaths are highest in people aged 65-74 years.
+The percent of lung and bronchus cancer deaths is highest among people aged 65-74.

 - All Races